 African American Heritage

 "A past to cherish, a future to fulfill."
 These words are inscribed on one of Macon's historic markers dedicated to preserving the city's rich African American History.
-Twenty-two African American historic and cultural sites are featured below.
+Twenty-one African American historic and cultural sites are featured below.

 View the magnificent 63-foot long mural centerpiece of the museum, "From Africa to America", created by Macon artist Wilfred Stroud.
 This mural presents a visual history of black people from early days in Africa to current leaders and heroes.
 Learn of Harriet Tubman, Martin Luther King Jr., Otis Redding, Ellen Craft, Minnie Smith and many more!
 Georgia's largest African American museum offers fourteen exhibition galleries, a resource center, The Noel Collection and artwork depicting African American art, history and culture.
 Located 340 Walnut Street, (478) 743-8544.

 Hours: Tuesday - Friday 9 am - 5 pm; Saturday, 11 am - 5 pm

 Admission: Adults $8; Adult groups of 15 or more $6; Seniors $6; College Students & Military with ID $5; Children ages 3-17 $4; Children under 2 Free; Members Free.